 Some Czech restaurants charge their customers higher prices for the “service”.
 The Czech Trade Inspection found out that a certain restaurant on Střelecký Ostrov in Prague charged almost 20 crowns more than the orders actually amounted to.

-Inspectors posing as customers carried out two orders in Café Restaurant on Střelecký ostrov in Prague; one in English and the other one in Czech.
+Inspectors posing as customers carried out two orders in Café Restaurant on Střelecký Ostrov in Prague; one in English and the other in Czech.
 “The inspectors went there based on an incentive that we had received.
-It looked like discrimination, because the English customers were charged, while the Czech ones were not,” says Jiří Fröhlich, the press agent of the Czech Trade Inspection.
+It looked like discrimination because the English customers were charged, while the Czech ones were not,” says Jiří Fröhlich, the Czech Trade Inspection press agent.